-Once finalised, the Guidelines should be referenced in the MSS, and therefore this should be recognised within Clauses 21.02-5 Open space and Clause 21.03-2 Urban growth area and Clause 21.02-4 Rural townships.
+Once adopted by Council, the guidelines should be referenced in the MSS, and recognised within Clauses 21.02-5 Open space and Clause 21.03-2 Urban growth area and Clause 21.02-4 Rural townships.
 Under each section, this should be included as Further strategic work.

-Action 29: Under Further strategic work, under Clause 21.
-02-5 Open space and Clause 21.03-2 Urban growth area and Clause 21.02-4 Rural townships include an action to introduce the Developer Landscape Guidelines as a reference document, and include an appropriate strategy in each section, to ensure that the Guidelines are considered.
+Action 30: Under Clause 21.
+02-5 Open space and Clause 21.03-2 Urban growth area and Clause 21.03-4 Rural townships include the review and adoption of the Developer Landscape Guidelines as further strategic work.